drawbuildplay/blog/content/blog/how-to-cut-the-cord.md

 ---
 title: "How to Cut the Cord - Stop paying for your landline"
 description: 'Its almost 2019, and there are so many online services out there you may wonder what the point is still paying for cable.
-Here is a step by step guide to stop paying for the phone line from the cable companies that my family has been enjoying since 2011.'
+Here is a step by step guide to stop paying for the phone line from the cable companies.
+My family has not paid for a landline since 2011.'
 image: '/images/landline.jpg'
 images: ['/images/landline.png']
 date: 2018-12-14T16:13:08-05:00